-NOTE 13 - INDIANA SYMPHONY SOCIETY, INC.
+NOTE 12 - INDIANA SYMPHONY SOCIETY, INC.

-The Society is co-borrower with the ISO Foundation on a loan agreement with an institutional lender which provides the Society with a \$3,000,000 line of credit agreement and \$2,500,000 term loan (Note 7).
-The line of credit expires on July 31, 2024 and the term loan is payable through July 31, 2026.
-Outstanding borrowings against the lines of credit amounted to \$0 and \$123,120 at August 31, 2022 and 2021, respectively.
-The balance of the term loan was \$0 and \$2,500,000 at August 31, 2022 and 2021, respectively.
-The ISO Foundation and the Society have guaranteed the credit facilities and the ISO Foundation has pledged specific investments as collateral (Note 5).
+The Society is co-borrower with the ISO Foundation on a loan agreement with an institutional lender which provides the Society with a \$3,000,000 line of credit agreement (Note 6).
+The line of credit expires on July 31, 2027.
+Outstanding borrowings against the lines of credit amounted to \$0 at August 31, 2025 and 2024, respectively.
+The ISO Foundation and the Society have guaranteed the credit facilities and the ISO Foundation has pledged specific investments as collateral (Note 4).

-The ISO Foundation does not anticipate non-performance by the Society and has not recorded a liability related to the guarantee as of August 31, 2022 and 2021.
+The ISO Foundation does not anticipate non-performance by the Society and has not recorded a liability related to the guarantee as of August 31, 2025 and 2024.
 There are no recourse provisions related to this guarantee.